mhmdahmedfathi/RSA_Socket/README.md

 # RSA_Socket_Flask

-this is simple flask application that is using socket and encrypt &amp; decrypt messages using RSA
+This is a simple application that is using sockets and encrypts &amp; decrypts messages using RSA Algorithm